 If you are coming from Park City, you can avoid the switchbacks.
 Once you reach the summit you can just go back the way you came.

 If however you are coming from Salt Lake City and heading up Big Cottonwood Canyon you will encounter steep switchbacks.
 It always makes me a little nervous driving up.
-When you reach the top of the summit it is so worth it.
+When you reach the top of the summit it is so worth it to see all of the fall colors in Utah.
 It is absolutely beautiful!

 There are a few areas where you can pull off the side of the road once you reach the top.
 One is a parking lot that will give you access to the Bloods Trail.
 The other area is at Guardsman Pass Overlook.
-There are a few spots available.
+There are a few spots available where you can view the Utah fall foliage.

 During the peak season, it will be very difficult to find a parking spot.